Maumagnaguagno/Spriter/README.md

 img.save_svg('red.svg') # SVGs are vector, eat both HD and CPU (63.4 KB) img.save_svg_compressed('red2.svg', red_rgb.reverse) # SVGs compressed, the best (149 bytes)
 ```
 You can also load BMPs and PNGs, but PNGs already exploded for me with ZLib doing the decompression under Ruby 1.8.7.
 I need more tests to see if this behavior maintains.
-But BMPs work just fine and can be loaded with ```img = Image.load_bmp2(filename)```, noticed a ```2```?
+But BMPs work just fine (if encoding is set properly) and can be loaded with ```img = Image.load_bmp2(filename)```, noticed a ```2```?
 This happens because I have a C version as the default one, some large bitmaps take a long time to load and fill the alpha channel to each pixel, therefore I maintained the old version under a different name.
 You should note that I only support one type of BMP file with 24 bits per pixels, therefore palette based ones are up to you to implement.
 I tried to support two modes for PNGs: RGB and RGBA, but no reason to enter in details before I actually test this.

 If you do not understand at first sight some of my tricks you should read this explanation as a guide to the binary format of BMPs: https://practicingruby.com/articles/binary-file-formats
 I just optimized further for my specific need/love of BMPs with 24 bits.